flutter-it/docs/docs/documentation/watch_it/debugging_tracing.md

 - Too many rebuilds? → Watching too much data
 - Not rebuilding? → Not watching the data that changes

-### Use Flutter DevTools

-#### 1. Widget Inspector
-- See rebuild highlights (enable "Highlight Repaints")
-- Check if correct widgets rebuild when data changes
-- Verify no unnecessary rebuilds

-#### 2. Performance View
-- Check for performance issues during rebuilds
-- Look for expensive operations in `build()`
-- Profile memory usage

-#### 3. Timeline
-- See when widgets rebuild
-- Correlate with data changes
-- Identify unnecessary work

 ### Isolate the problem

 Create minimal reproduction: